opatters0/opatters0.github.io/README.md

 				      public policy, and computer science since 2017.">

 <body>
-	<p>Owen Patterson is an Undergradate at the University of California, Berkeley, where 	he has studied a mixture of economics, public policy, and computer science since 2017.</p>
+	<p>Owen Patterson is an Undergradate at the <br>
+	   University of California, Berkeley, where <br>
+           he has studied a mixture of economics, <br> policy, and computer science since 2017.</p>
 	<div id="header">
   		<ul class="main">
     			<li><a href="downloadabletools">Tools</a></li>